briwagner/reactES/README.md

 Setup:
   - composer install
-  - cd ubernodes_react; npm install
+  - cd ubernodes_react; npm install; npm run-script build
-  - launch a local Elasticsearch instance on port 9200

 Run
 From the command line, run 'php runner.php' to fetch data from the api and seed the local Elasticsearch.
-From the ubernodes_react directory, 'npm start' to launch a server for the React app.

-To do:
-  - move to Docker containers to simplify setup, operation